termon/placement-handbook/src/pages/on-placement.md

 Failure to maintain a satisfactory journal may therefore impair your performance in these components of your assessment.
 As this is a record of your work and learning experience, it should include

 - Notes and observations on the work you have done.
 This might include (but is not limited to) any of the following (technical issues, business issues, social, legal & ethical issues, industrial relations, management practices).
-- Reflections on the skills, knowledge, understanding and experience you have acquired
+- Reflections on the skills, knowledge, understanding and experience you have acquired.

 You are advised to ensure that details of a technical nature comply with the organisation's policy and practice on confidentiality; company material may only be included if explicit permission has been given.